PostHog/posthog.com/contents/docs/contribute/code-of-conduct.md

 Sometimes it's feasible a community member may do something outside of the list above that we've not foreseen, which isn't in the project's interest.
 We will handle these cases carefully as/if they come up and will edit this guidelines appropriately.

-If unsure, contact the community moderators via hey@posthog.com.
+If you're unsure, contact the community moderators via hey@posthog.com.

 ## Enforcement responsibilities